rwxrob/zet/20211006152449/README.md

 in the `<html>` tag.
 For consistency, all OCMS credentials should first be written and maintained in English.
 This prevents misunderstandings due to translation.
-All supported languages must be maintained at the same location in order to preserve the same URI, but all languages *other than English* must each have their own file with the `lang` coded added with a dash to the base portion of the file name (ex: `unix.yaml` and `unix-fr.yaml`).
+All supported languages must be maintained at the same location in order to preserve the same URL, but all languages *other than English* must each have their own file with the `lang` coded added with a dash to the base portion of the file name (ex: `unix.yaml` and `unix-fr.yaml`).